kkapsner/keepassxc-mail/README.md

  2. Afterwards the configuration file for the Native Messaging has to be created.
  3. At the end the addon can be installed in Thunderbird (download the latest xpi [here](https://github.com/kkapsner/keepassxc-mail/releases/latest)).

+*Lightning has to be installed for KeePassXC-Mail to work.*

 ## Native Messaging configuration

 ### Windows